Skip to content

 Export results to GeoJSON:

-1. Click Save to Folder button
+1. Click Save to Folder.

 → KPG View Guide